kjgfcdb/Sensor-plus-alpha/README.md

 # hello-world
-kjgfcdb's first repository
+###kjgfcdb's first repository

 Hello everyone!
-  I'm kjgfcdb fron China,this is my first github repository!
+  I'm kjgfcdb from China,this is my first github repository,which is used for learning.